neulab/Text-Summarization-Papers/README.md

 ## Acknowledgments
-* Thanks [Graham Neubig](http://www.phontron.com/)'s idea on the "concept" and other comments.
+* Thanks Prof. [Graham Neubig](http://www.phontron.com/)'s idea on the "concept" and other comments.
+* Thanks Prof. [Fei Liu](http://www.cs.ucf.edu/~feiliu/) for providing us with a bunch of interesting work and description, which enriches our concept file.